 The Welsh Assembly Government publishes booklets for parents of primary and secondary pupils that explain the national curriculum in Wales and how a pupil's progress is measured.
-These are available from your child's school or on the Welsh Government website: https://gov.wales/curriculum-and-assessment
+These are available from your child's school or on the Welsh Government website xiv) What public examinations will my child take?

 All public examinations arranged for your child comply with legal requirements and are approved by the Qualifications in Wales, the regulator of non-degree qualifications and the qualifications system in Wales.
-Approved qualifications are posted on the Qualifications in Wales website (https://www.qiw.wales/).
+Approved qualifications are posted on the Qualifications in Wales website